sinulingga23/form-builder-be/README.md

 ## Metrics Monitoring
 In this project using Prometheus for capture metrics from the program.
+* Try hit the services from the available endpoints as much as you want.
 * Open ```localhost:8087/metrics``` at your favorite browser
 * You will see somethings like these:
 ```